raven-kus/Docs/docs/README.md

 #### Auth4Flow

-Auth4Flow is an Identity and Access Management platform for the Flock Blockchain.
+Auth4Flow is an Identity and Access Management platform for the Flow Blockchain.
 It's designed to abstract away the complexity of implementing and managing authentication, authroization, & access control so teams can focus on building their core products.

 You can use Auth4Flow to implement Blockchain Native and Walletles Onboarding authentication flows.
 From there you can create authorization & access control models like role based access control (RBAC), relationship based access control (ReBAC), attribute based access control (ABAC), and other custom access models.